In this guide, we’re going to cover everything you need to know to prepare for product manager (PM) interviews at Capital One.

 Capital One, known for its innovative approach to banking, seeks product managers who can effectively discover and develop new products.

 When answering questions about product skills and discovery, focus on demonstrating your ability to define product vision and strategy.
-Employ strategic thinking by aligning product goals with overall business strategy.
+Employ strategic thinking by aligning product goals with the overall business strategy.
 Demonstrate problem-solving ability by identifying and then solving complex problems.

 3.2.3 Product strategy questions